At least two people died trying to reach the infamous Into The Wild bus on Alaska's Stampede Trail after hiker Chris McCandless died there in 1992.

 So, he went back to the bus.
 As his body began to deteriorate from malnourishment, McCandless would ultimately spend 132 days alone without help in the wilderness.
 On September 6, 1992, a pair of hunters stumbled upon his rotting corpse along with his journal and what was left of his meager belongings inside the abandoned bus.

-Although an investigation into his death was launched after, the true cause of death for the adventurer trapped remains largely debated.
+Although an investigation into his death was launched after, the true cause of McCandless’ death remains largely debated.

-After McCandless’ tragic death was discovered, journalist John Krakauer covered the story of the stranded 24-year-old in the midst of the Alaskan woods.
+After McCandless’s tragic death, journalist John Krakauer covered the story of the stranded 24-year-old in the midst of the Alaskan woods.
 He would eventually publish the entirety of his findings in his 1996 book titled Into the Wild.

 Over the years, the book garnered cult status, rivaling the likes of other influential literature that have explored the trappings of modern society like Catcher in the Rye and On the Road.